 Most banks will ask for self-attested copies and originals for verification.
 The list of documents that are commonly valid for ID or address proof include:

-4. If you are applying for a specific type of savings account, you will need the appropriate documents.
-For instance, if you are applying for an account which requires a high minimum monthly average balance, you might need to show additional income proof.
+If you are applying for a specific type of savings account, you will need the appropriate documents.
+For instance, if you are applying for an account that requires a high minimum monthly average balance, you might need to show additional income proof.

-There are numerous banks in India that you can choose from.
+There are numerous banks in India that you can choose from for opening a savings account.
 Each has its own features that may or may not suit your requirements, so there is no single bank that can be said to offer the best savings account.
 You need to choose what suits your needs the best – and remember that what works best for you might not necessarily be the best option for someone else.